4everdreamer/first-repo/README.md

-#first-repo
+# first-repo
-Repository for learning the basics of git and github
+## Repository for learning the basics of git and github
-#Emm
+# Emm
+# Andreso